flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - [[agora]]
                 - [[pkg book]]
                     - [[chris aldrich]]
-                        - about the terms of the book: they're using an academic publishing model, very little benefit for the writers
+                        - About the terms of the book: they're using an academic publishing model, very little benefit for the writers
+                        - Looks like the publisher is https://exapt.press